 After five years without a victory, Rafa Cabrera Bello stepped back into the winners' circle after prevailing in a play-off against Callum Shinkwin in the Aberdeen Asset Management Scottish Open at Dundonald Links.

-Next up is the Italian Open from October 12-15 at Golf Club Milano in Italy, followed by a run of three in as many weeks in November with the Turkish Airlines Open from November 2-5 at Regnum Carya Golf & Spa Resort,Turkey the Nedbank Golf Challenge from November 9-12 at the Gary Player Country Club in South Africa, and the season-ending DP World Tour Championship, Dubai from November 16-19 at Jumeirah Golf Estates in the United Arab Emirates.
+Next up is the Turkish Airlines Open from November 2-5 at Regnum Carya Golf & Spa Resort,Turkey, before we head to the Nedbank Golf Challenge from November 9-12 at the Gary Player Country Club in South Africa.
+The 2017 Rolex Series then finishes in style at the season-ending DP World Tour Championship, Dubai from November 16-19 at Jumeirah Golf Estates in the United Arab Emirates.